Ph4nt01/WB-WriteupBuilder/README.md

 [![License](https://img.shields.io/github/license/Ph4nt01/WB-WriteupBuilder?color=green)](LICENSE)

 > **WB-WriteupBuilder** is a command-line tool for creating clean, organized **CTF write-ups in Markdown** — either interactively or via a ready-to-fill advanced template.

-Whether you’re documenting your hacking process during a live competition or preparing a professional post-CTF report, `wb` guides you through each section, **autosaves progress**, and even lets you **resume later**.
+> Whether you’re documenting your hacking process during a live competition or preparing a professional post-CTF report, `wb` guides you through each section, **autosaves progress**, and even lets you **resume later**.
 ---

 ## WHY?
 - Why i made this tool?
-> one time when i gone throuh a bunch ctf challenges and wrote write-ups of each, after finishing and looking at the write-ups, let me just say it was like a jump scare scene... cleaning out those write-ups was very painful and time consuming, i decided to use a tool which is easily usable and structure my write-ups automatically the way i want it to be, so i tried searching for it first but i did not find anything that interests me, then i decided to make my own tool and here we are.
+> one time when i gone through a bunch ctf challenges and wrote write-ups of each, after finishing and looking at the write-ups, let me just say it was like a jump scare scene... cleaning out those write-ups was very painful and time consuming, i decided to use a tool which is easily usable and structures my write-ups automatically the way i want it to be, so i tried searching for it first but i did not find anything that interests me, then i decided to make my own tool and here we are:)

 ---